HardCoreCodin/SlimEngineCpp/README.md

   - rotY:\<float\>: Apply an embedded rotation around the Y axis<br>

 <b>SlimEngine</b> does not come with any GUI functionality at this point.<br>
+Super Sampled Anti-Aliasing can be toggled on or off in all examples using the `Q` key.<br>
 Some example apps have an optional HUD that shows additional information.<br>
 It can be toggled on or off using the`tab` key.<br>